-8 Ways to Save Money at the Supermarket
+8 Ways to Save Money When Shopping For Food

 Grocery stores are notorious for tricking customers into spending more money.
 From displays set out to lure you into buying more to items made to appear as though they’re on sale, your grocery store will do everything in its power to trick you into spending as much as possible.
 Not only can you avoid falling for these tricks, but you can learn how to outsmart stores, ensuring you save money each time you enter a supermarket.
 Here are eight ways you can start saving at the checkout aisle.

 You know all of those weekly ads you find stuffed inside your mailbox?
 Start taking time to look through them.
 You can also find store’s weekly ads — otherwise known as circulars — on their websites or (typically) at the front of the stores.
 There are always a few items sold at or below the normal price to help lure shoppers in.
 You’ll find these items featured on the front of a store’s circular, according to Kiplinger.